-Maintain great communication with vour volunteer.
+VOLUNTEER.
 Collaborate on a plan for the program and remain flexible.
 You will likely need to make adjustments, but going in with a plan is a pro move.
 Support your volunteer with any unfamiliar classroom circumstances and lead the process to implement the best ways of reaching achievement goals for your students.